View all Part time MA Programs in Art Studies in USA 2019/2020

 The Master of Arts in Fine Arts Education: Studio option is designed primarily for individuals interested in advanced work in studio arts.

-Winthrop University's Master of Arts in Arts Administration combines current theory, academic research and applied practice to develop effective leaders who can work with skill, creative initiative and integrity in nonprofit arts environments.
-Learn best practices in governance, community engagement, audience development, financial management and law pertaining to nonprofit arts.
+Winthrop University's online Master of Arts in Arts Administration (M.A.A.A.) program gives you a solid toolkit for advancement in the arts.
+It combines current theory, academic research and applied practice to develop effective leaders who can work with skill, creative initiative and integrity in nonprofit arts environments.

 The master of fine arts (M.F.A.) degree program in studio arts emphasizes experimentation in the creation of innovative modes of artistic production.